 The modern home is packed with products designed to make day-to-day tasks that bit easier.
 But using them on a daily basis means higher overall energy consumption, a mounting electricity bill and an ever-expanding carbon footprint.
 Energy-saving products can lessen that impact and save you money on your energy bills.

 Which? tests and measures the running costs and average energy and water consumption of a range of home appliances - from washing machines and dishwashers, to fridges and freezers - to help you find the top energy savers, so you won't spend more than you need to.
-Our energy-saving appliances review shows the products successfully achieving low energy consumption without compromising on performance.
+Our energy-saving appliances review shows the products that successfully achieve low energy consumption without compromising on performance.

-The most visual indication of a product's energy efficiency - including home appliances like washing machines, fridge freezers and tumble dryers - is its EU energy efficiency rating.
-This rating is usually shown on the product using a label like the one pictured.
-You can find out more about understanding energy labels in our guide.
+The most visual indication of a product's energy efficiency - including home appliances such as washing machines, fridge-freezers and tumble dryers - is its EU energy-efficiency rating.
+This rating is usually shown on the product using a label like the one pictured, right.
+Our guide will help you find out more about understanding energy labels.

 Energy-saving products for your home

-Below we've outlined some key energy-saving products to look out for - along with quick links to our lab test reviews to help you find the best products on the market.
+Below we've outlined some key energy-saving products to look out for, along with quick links to our expert reviews to help you find the best products for your needs and budget.